 End Sub

-In this Module, there are several Macros to calculate Addition, Subtraction, Multiplication, Division and Remainder respectively.
-There is an additional Macro to clear the cells after calculation too.
+In this Module, several Macros calculate Addition, Subtraction, Multiplication, Division, and Remainder, respectively.
+An additional Macro clears the cells after calculation, too.

-The understanding of this code isn’t that complex although it looks a bit large.
+The understanding of this code isn’t that complex, although it looks a bit large.
 You can see that all the Macros are similar except their arithmetic operators.
-The AddNumbers Macro has the Plus (+) operator to add numbers in the cells of C4 and D4 of the vba calculation sheet.
-Similarly the following Macros contain Minus (-), Multiplication (*), Division (/) and Remainder (Mod) operators.
+The AddNumbers Macro has the Plus (+) operator to add numbers in the C4 and D4 cells of the VBA calculation sheet.
+Similarly, the following Macros contain Minus (-), Multiplication (*), Division (/), and Remainder (Mod) operators.
 The ClearCells Macro removes the data range C6:C10 while executed.

-- Now, we will be assigning the Macros to the corresponding buttons.
-For this reason, right-click on the button and select Assign Macro from the Context Menu.
+- Right-click the button and select Assign Macro from the Context Menu.
 Here, we are assigning a Macro to the Addition button.

-- Next, select the desired Macro (AddNumbers) in the Assign Macro window and click OK.
+- Select the desired Macro (AddNumbers) in the Assign Macro window and click OK.

-Follow the video below and you can see the results just by clicking the buttons.
+Follow the video below to see the results just by clicking the buttons.

 VBA arithmetic operators are useful for automatic calculations.
 We can store or clear the results automatically, while we had to do this manually using Excel formulas.